bartkessels/bartkessels.github.io/_posts/c-sharp/c-sharp-12/2024-01-17-collection-expressions.md

 ## Use case

 For me, I'll be using this syntax everytime I need to initialize a list with default values.
-For example in test projects when I need to test a method that needs a list as an input.
+For example, in test projects when I need to test a method that needs a list as an input.
 For now, I don't have exact use cases for an actual production application which has a defined set of values, because the applications I work on mostly get their data from a database or another source.